 Once finished, break the dehydrated enchilada sauce into smaller dime or nickel-sized pieces for ease of storage and retrieval from the canning jar.

 Step 5.
-Equalizing and Conditioning of the Dehydrated Enchilada Sauce
+Equalizing and Conditioning Dehydrated Enchilada Sauce

 When the dehydrated enchilada sauce is removed from the dehydrator and broken into smaller pieces, the remaining moisture may not be distributed equally.
 Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread or equalized among all the other pieces in the batch.
 Let the dried pieces equalize and condition in the storage container for 7 to 10 days.